+44 (0)20 7605 4123 Student Login

 Health and Safety is a regular agenda item on the Management Meeting agenda, and also on the agenda of the Open Meeting held for all staff twice a year.
 In addition, all staff are invited to express any concerns they may have in this area to their manager at any time.

-Formal Risk Assessments are in place and regularly reviewed for both of the premises occupied by the company.
+Formal Risk Assessments are in place and regularly reviewed for the premises occupied by the company.

 The business requires the use of very few hazardous substances, but where they are purchased they are clearly indicated as such and handled appropriately.